thomasheinemann/user_specific_article_recommendations_study/README.md

 ### Motivation
-Given a huge list of pairs of users and articles they have read, briefly viewed or clicked, how can we deduce recommendations to users in the pool or even new ones?
+Given a huge list of user-article pairs with articles being read, briefly viewed, or clicked by the corresponding user, how can we deduce recommendations to users in the pool or even new ones?
-This study starts from explorating an exemplary data by IBM and shows different recommendation techniques.
+This study starts by exploring data from IBM and presents different recommendation techniques.
 It is an exemplary study for similar problems where the items are not articles but food, movies, or ...